Asian Vegetable Hotpot Recipe

 - 1 litre of organic vegetable stock or if not needing this to be strictly vegetarian you can use chicken stock.

 What to Do!

 Add olive oil to a wok or deep saucepan get to medium heat, then add onion, garlic and ginger.
 Stir until lightly golden: 5 – 10 minutes

 Combine soy sauce, miso paste and stock stirring gently whilst bringing to the boil.
-Add carrot, beans, mushroom and ginger.
+Add eggplant, beans, snow peas, mushroom, capsicum and ginger.
 Reduce to low heat and allow to simmer for 15 minutes.

-Pour into serving bowls and top with beansprouts.
+Pour into serving bowls: top with beansprouts and coriander.

 Considered to be one of the most influential figures in the history of medicine and healing, Hippocrates was ahead of his time when, around the year 400 B.C, he advised people to prevent and treat diseases first and foremost by eating a nutrient-dense diet based on Fresh, Whole foods.

 The foods that you eat each day play a critical role in controlling inflammation levels, balancing blood sugar, regulating cardiovascular health (including blood pressure and cholesterol levels), helping the digestive organs to process and eliminate waste, and much, much more.
 Did you know that certain anti-inflammatory foods even contain powerful active ingredients that help control how your genes are expressed?